Detection and Feature Selection in Sparse Mixture Models: Unknown covariance matrix

 \subsubsection{The Mahalanobis metric}

 The lower bounds obtained in \prpref{lower_sparse_unknow_variance} are in terms of $R_1$, while those we obtained for the case where the covariance matrix is known in \prpref{lower_test_sparse} are in terms of the Mahalanobis metric $R_0$.
 While these two metrics are equivalent if the $s$-sparse Riesz constant of $\bSigma$ is bounded, this is not so for any arbitrary $\bSigma$.
 We state below an information bound in terms of the Mahalanobis distance that is exponential in $p/n$, even when $\mudif$ is 1-sparse.
-This suggests that $R_1$ is more relevant than $R_0$ in a sparse high-dimensional setting.
+This suggests that $R_1$ is more relevant than $R_0$ in the present context.

-\begin{prp} If $p\gg n$, then $\lim\inf \gamma^*( \Omega_0, \Omega_1(\nu, R_0, r_n)) =1 $ when \beq \mudif^\top \bSigma^{-1}\mudif \ll \frac{e^{p/(2n)}}{np}\ . \eeq \end{prp}
+\begin{prp} If $p\gg n$, then $\lim\inf \gamma^*( \Omega_0(\nu), \Omega_1(\nu, R_0, r_n)) =1 $ when \beq \mudif^\top \bSigma^{-1}\mudif \ll \frac{e^{p/(2n)}}{np}\ . \eeq \end{prp}